Robehind/V-Project/README.md

 The training script will create an experiment folder in the path specified by `exps_dir`, `exp_name` and the datetime containing logs, checkpoints, config arguments,  etc. The `tblog` folder in `exps_dir` holds all the logs and can be analysis by `tensorboard`.
 If you set `val_mode=True` and specify some corresponding arguments, a validating process will also be carried out during training.

-- **Testing**:
+- **Evaluating**:

 The evaluation entry script will search for the newest model automatically.
-If need to test a specific model, modify `load_model_dir` in the config script.
-Test results logs to the tensorboard files too, and will be stored in a folder whose name starts with `Eval-`.
+If need to evaluate a specific model, modify `load_model_dir` in the config script.
+Test results will be saved in a json file named `trajs.json`, and will be stored in a folder whose name starts with `Eval-`.

 ```bash
 python methods/main_eval.py demo_args/thor_a2c_demo.py
 ```

-Or you can **test all** models in an experiment directory:
+Or you can **evaluate all** models in an experiment directory:

 Results will be stored in a folder whose name starts with `EvalAll-`.